 Mike was also the author of several landmark pieces of legislation in his tenure – and a total of fifty-five measures he authored became law.
 He authored the first Rainy Day Fund, a savings account for the state, forcing the state to sock away money when times are good, so it needn’t scramble so much when times are not so good.
 He authored landmark production tax incentives, to keep good entertainment jobs in Southern California, after a generation of lawmakers had tried and failed.
 He authored the only substantive Proposition 65 reform ever, which saved businesses from junk lawsuits.
 He brought $700 million to Southern California to clean up polluted groundwater.
 He authored a bill to allow families to avoid probate (and attorneys’ fees), a bill the Howard Jarvis Taxpayers Association called one of the most important bills since Prop.
 13. And, on a more fun level, Mike authored the bill that brought back the classic black license plates.

-Before his election to the Assembly, Mike practiced law at Los Angeles’s oldest and largest firm.
-He achieved successful outcomes in a number of high-stakes cases before the California Court of Appeal, the California Supreme Court, the Ninth Circuit Court of Appeals, and the United States Supreme Court.
-He advised Fortune 500 companies and small businesses how to navigate the halls of power.
-Mike previously served as a Congressional Chief of Staff, and in the administrations of three Los Angeles mayors.
+Before his election to the Assembly, Mike practiced law at Los Angeles’s oldest and most distinguished firm, and previously served as a Congressional Chief of Staff, and in the administrations of three Los Angeles mayors.
+Mike has achieved successful outcomes in a number of high-stakes cases before the California Court of Appeal, the California Supreme Court, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

 - Prevailed in a closely watched First Amendment case for a national news network.

-- Researched and drafted successful briefs for a landmark punitive-damages case before the U.S. Supreme Court.
+- Researched and drafted successful briefs for a landmark punitive-damages case before the United States Supreme Court.

 - Researched and drafted successful briefs in the Ninth Circuit in two insurance class-action cases.

-- Took a very high-profile telecom matter through the PUC and appellate process.
+- Took multiple high-profile telecom matters through the CPUC and appellate process.

 - Secured the necessary California approvals for a major acquisition of a California utility.